 I’m not sure where the Myall Trail gets its name from: it’s a term used for an Australian acacia tree, as well as a pejorative word for “an Aboriginal person living in a traditional way”.
 The origin of the word is said to be from the Dharug word myal or miyal, meaning a “person from another tribe”.
-I’d discovered the Myall Trail a few years ago when I had a bit of time to explore the area while my son was playing cricket at a nearby oval – but didn’t get very far along.
-This time I’m accompanied by local bushwalker Matt Niven, who’s sharing some of the secrets of the Myall Trail…
+I’d discovered the Myall Trail a few years ago when I had a bit of time to explore the area while my son was playing cricket at a nearby oval – but didn’t get very far along the trail.
+This time I’m accompanied by local bushwalker Matt Niven, who’s sharing some of the secrets of the Myall Trail.

 Starting near the Ku-ring-Chase National Park entry station on Ku-ring-Chase Road, a narrow bushwalking heads north through the bush to meet the Deadmans Trail,